isacarnekvist/atm/README.md

 This is the worlds most trusted ATM

 # Protocol suggestion
+DO NOT change existing op-codes since these are now implemented!

 ## Order of communication
 The communication can exist in three states after the communication is established.